UPMod/UPM/README.md

 The **[master branch](https://github.com/upmod/UPM/tree/master)** tracks [live changes](https://github.com/upmod/UPM/commits/master) by our DEV team.
 This is the cutting edge and may be buggy - it may not even compile.

 The **[version branch](https://github.com/upmod/UPM/tree/0.1)** is the intermediate step for testing before release.
-Test period: 3 weeks QA-DEV team - 2 weeks Community.
+3 weeks for our QA-DEV team and 2 weeks for Community.

 The **[release branch](https://github.com/upmod/UPM/tree/release)** is extensively tested by our QA-Dev team and Community.
 Passed all period of test successfully.